 Micrograin, cross grain, grained and pebbled leather are all different terms for the same very popular leather finish used by almost all major designer labels.
 The leather is tooled to give it a pebbled, slightly bumpy elephant skin appearance that looks and feels gorgeously soft and tactile.
 This texture makes it ideal for hobo and slouch shoulder bags and is used for our well loved Amilu favourite, the Aylesbury hobo shoulder bag, as well as on our Dixter Brogues and Cambridge cosmetic clutches.
 You can also find it teamed up with real cow hair on one of our statement bags, the Oxted slouch.

-Ruga Leather is a much newer leather finish.
-It's basically Shiny Top Grain leather without the high shine polish.
+Ruga leather is a much newer leather finish.
+It's basically shiny top grain leather without the high shine polish.
 It's very flat with a lovely semi matt appearance that especially suits more structured designs and styles that need a sleek contemporary look.
-We love this type of leather, and it’s great look which works perfectly on our spacious leather Newbury range.
+We love this type of leather and it’s a great look which works perfectly on our spacious leather Newbury range.

 Cowhide and pony skin leather

 Cowhide, Hair On and Pony Skin are all names used for the type of leather where the animal hair has been left on, either with its natural patterning or dyed to bright eye catching jewel colours.
 It is usually made from either cow hide or pig skin, (rarely Pony skin nowadays) but worth double checking.
 As with our other leathers, all our cow hide bags are made from cow leather as a by product of the food industry.
 Again Cowhide is a fabulous tactile leather, everyone loves to stroke it! and we use it for our Statement Oxted range, our Ashover saddle Bag, the lovely compact sized Lydd Cross Body / Clutch Bag and our brand new range of leather belts.

 All our Oxted cow hair bags have their own unique natural patina.